kiboschool/course-programming-2/src/revision/w2-memory-and-objects/3-scope.md

 # Frames and Scopes

-Now, we are in Programming 2 now.
+You are in Programming 2 now, and one of our key goals is to get you to be able to have conversations with other engineers and developers.

 We want to go a bit deeper with the content.
 The visualizations we saw in the previous section have some terms that we haven't defined yet.
 Let's explore them and what they mean.
 In particular, let's talk about what a **frame** is: Let's consider a very simple example:

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=x%20%3D%2010%0Aprint%28x%29%0A%0Adef%20my_function%28%29%3A%0A%20%20%20%20y%20%3D%205%0A%20%20%20%20print%28y%29%0A%20%20%20%20%0A%0Amy_function%28%29%0A%0Aprint%28y%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=8&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>